prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware.md

 Unfortunately Ethereum's mining algorithm does not support the use of [ASIC](http://www.sigenics.com/blog/what-is-an-asic)s.

 However, regular GPUs can be used to mine Ethereum.
 In 2017, Ethereum mining is quite profitable.
+The following GPUs can mine Ethereum and [Ethereum Classic](https://blockgeeks.com/guides/what-is-ethereum-classic/).

 Below are the 3 best Ethereum mining GPUs: